 - Evaluate your success.

-As you work through the following media planning steps, keep in mind that how your business applies the results and conclusions derived from each step will be unique based on your audience and needs.
+As you work through the steps in media planning, keep in mind that how your business applies the results and conclusions derived from each step will be unique based on your audience and needs.

 1. Conduct market research.

 The first thing you’ll want to do when developing your media planning process is conduct market research.
-Market research will allow you to tailor the content you create and the media plan you implement to your target audience and customers.
+Market research allows you to tailor the content you create and the media plan you implement to your target audience and customers.

-Start by creating (if you haven’t already) and studying your buyer personas as well as developing an understanding of who your target audience and current customers are.
+Start by creating and studying your buyer personas as well as developing an understanding of who your target audience and current customers are.

 With this information, you can determine what media will reach, resonate with, and convert your audience.
-Additionally, it’ll help you decide what platforms and channels through which to share your content.
+In addition, it’ll help you decide about the platforms and channels you will use to publish and share your content.

 Featured Resource: HubSpot's Market Research Kit + Templates